-This difference has a mechanistic explanation.
-The temporal contrastive loss encourages the same features to fire across consecutive frames at the same spatial position.
-This creates a small set of ``anchor'' features that reliably track temporal structure.
-The probe learns to weight these anchors heavily, making the dictionary efficient but fragile to targeted ablation.
-Raster's unified loss, by contrast, enforces consistency across all adjacent pairs (including within-frame spatial neighbors), distributing the contrastive signal more broadly.
-The result is a larger set of moderately important features rather than a few critical ones.
-Separate+M combines Matryoshka's hierarchical concentration (action-relevant features in the high-level group) with separate spatial and temporal losses, producing a dictionary where importance is concentrated but distributed across the entire high-level group rather than a handful of individual features.
+The mechanism is the pairing structure.
+The temporal loss makes the same features fire across consecutive frames at one spatial position, creating a small set of ``anchor'' features that the probe weights heavily --- efficient, but fragile to targeted ablation.
+Raster's unified loss instead enforces consistency across all adjacent pairs, including within-frame neighbors, spreading importance over a larger set of moderately weighted features.
+Separate+M sits between the two: Matryoshka concentrates action-relevant features into the high-level group, but importance is distributed across that whole group rather than a handful of individual features.

-Cross-model validation (DINOv2 vs.\ VideoMAE), Matryoshka split analysis, and cross-dataset validation (K400) are provided in the Supplementary Material.
-Spatio-temporal objectives are most beneficial for DINOv2, which lacks temporal pretraining.
-VideoMAE's temporal pretraining already provides much of the structure these losses aim to learn.
-The Matryoshka 20/80 split concentrates action-relevant information into 20\% of the dictionary (19.6\% probe using only 1,228 of 6,144 features).
-Results generalize to K400, where temporal contrastive reduces the SAE-to-raw gap by 44\%.